stormtheory/openvpn-pia/README.md

 5) Checks to make sure your connection is working and your Public IP has changed.
 6) Persistent settings and Default settings.

-# Current Supported VPN Destinations
+# Current Supported VPN Destinations - 20 configurations
     US =>
         CENTRAL =>
             Missouri